7THStage/idigdoge/README.md

 - The `payout.js` file has the line that actually makes the transaction commented out by default.
 I run it once to make sure the balance will cover the transaction.
 If it will, I uncomment it, and run it again.
 When the transaction is made, the transaction ID will be logged.
 Or an error, depending on what actually happened.
 - To get rid of the processed transactions, run the command `LTRIM withdraw # -1`, replacing the number sign with the number of records processed.
 In the above example, it would be `2`.
 This makes sure you don't remove any withdrawal requests that were made since the `LRANGE` command, because that would be bad.

+## Changes You Might Care About

+### Version 2.0.0

+- Brand new look.
+- Using Grunt for minifying and combining front-end files.
+- All the scrypt implementations use the same C++ code base.
+- In Chrome, we now use [PNACL](https://developers.google.com/native-client/dev/) instead of JavaScript.
+- Switched to SASS for CSS.
+- The giant JS file has been split up into manageable chunks.